moein-shariatnia/moein-shariatnia.github.io/_pages/about.md

 ## Hobbies / Side Hustles
 I love writing blog posts; mostly on technical tutorials for developing deep learning models but also on explaining AI trends / technologies in medicine for a medical audience.
 I write technical tutorials on [Medium](https://medium.com/@moein.shariatnia) / [TowardsDataScience](https://medium.com/towards-data-science/simple-implementation-of-openai-clip-model-a-tutorial-ace6ff01d9f2) and I am also a paid contributing author at [The Yuan](https://www.the-yuan.com/author-235/Moein-Shariatnia.html) writing at the intersection of <u>AI</u>, <u>medicine</u>, and <u>entrepreneurship</u>.
-I am a cinephile, passionately indulging in the captivating world of movies and movie critisism.
+I am a cinephile, passionately indulging in the captivating world of movies and movie criticism.
 I enjoy studying biographies, self-help books, and history.
 I enjoy Rock music and I'm teaching myself to play electric guitar recently.